 - Limb branches of large evergreen trees (Western Red Cedar, Douglas fir, etc.) to approximately 10 feet above ground level.
-Since branches of these trees tend to droop down, prune off the ends of branches that hang lower than 6 feet above ground level. - Prune smaller deciduous trees to encourage an open habit with leaves above a 6-foot elevation (Hazelnut, Serviceberry, Vine Maple, etc.).
+Since branches of these trees tend to droop down, prune off the ends of branches that hang lower than 6 feet above ground level. - Prune smaller deciduous trees to encourage an open habit with leaves above a 6foot elevation (Hazelnut, Serviceberry, Vine Maple, etc.).
 Remove only branches that are within the direct line of vision. - Trim shrubs and groundcover to 2 feet in height and do not allow them to grow higher than 3 feet in height (Salal, Snowberry, Nootka Rose, etc.). - Limit the use of shrubs in areas directly adjacent to paths, parking areas, and remote picnic sites.
+Use groundcover plants instead.

-Consult with the region's Landscape Architecture Office or HQ Roadside & Site Development Office for site and species specific pruning methods.
+Consult with the region's Landscape Architecture Office or the HQ Roadside and Site Development Section for site and species specific pruning methods.